roseengineering/ExtIO_RTLTCP/README.md

 server.
 Any prior threads are terminated.
 Maybe this is done improperly.

-The direct sampling GUI option needs to be replaced with a text box so one can choose between the I or Q input.

 I have not tested the ExtIO DLL under Windows yet.

 ## FYI